MicrosoftDocs/security/security-docs/zero-trust/deploy-information-protection-saas.md

 ## 2. Apply sensitivity labels to protect data

 After discovering and sorting sensitive information, you can apply sensitivity labels.
 When a sensitivity label is applied to a document, any configured protection settings for that label are enforced on the content.
-For example, a file that is labeled "Confidential" may be encrypted, and access may be limited such as,  to a specific group of people, or just employees.
+For example, a file that is labeled "Confidential" may be encrypted and have its access limited.
+Access limitations can include individual user accounts or groups.

-Defender for Cloud Apps is natively integrated with Microsoft Purview Information Protection and the same sensitive types and labels are available throughout both services.
-So when you want to define sensitive information, head over to the Microsoft Purview compliance portal to create them, and once defined they will be available in Defender for Cloud Apps.
+Defender for Cloud Apps is natively integrated with Microsoft Purview Information Protection and the same sensitivity types and labels are available throughout both services.
+When you want to define sensitive information, use the Microsoft Purview compliance portal to create them and they will be available in Defender for Cloud Apps.

 Defender for Cloud Apps lets you automatically apply sensitivity labels from Microsoft Purview Information Protection.
 These labels will be applied to files as a file policy governance action, and depending on the label configuration, can apply encryption for another layer of protection.